Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 Superradiant instabilities of such massive BHs require ultralight bosonic fields in order to have astrophysically relevant time scales.
 Such bosons are almost ubiquitous in extensions of the Standard Model of particle physics and in various extensions of GR.
 The prototypical example of a light boson is the Peccei-Quinn axion~\cite{PecceiQuinn} introduced as a possible resolution for the strong CP problem in QCD, i.e. the observed suppression of CP violations in the Standard Model despite the fact that, in principle, the nontrivial vacuum structure of QCD allows for large CP violations.
 The Peccei-Quinn mechanism is based on a global symmetry, whose spontaneous breaking is associated to a new particle, the axion~\cite{1978PhRvL..40..223W,Wilczek:1977pj}.
 The axion should acquire a small mass due to nonlinear instanton effects in QCD and its mass is theoretically predicted to be below the electronvolt scale.
-For a massive BH with $M\sim 5 M_\odot$, axions with mass of the order of $10^{-11}{\rm eV}$ would have a superradiant coupling $\mu_i M\sim 0.4$, so that superradiant instabilities are potentially important.
-In addition to solve the strong CP problem, light axions are also interesting candidates for cold dark matter~\cite{Fairbairn:2014zta,Marsh:2014qoa}.
+For a massive BH with $M\sim 5 M_\odot$, axions with mass of the order of $10^{-11}{\rm eV}$ would have a superradiant coupling $\mu_S M\sim 0.4$, so that superradiant instabilities are potentially important.
+In addition to solve the strong CP problem, light axions are also interesting candidates for cold dark matter~\cite{Fairbairn:2014zta,Marsh:2014qoa,Marsh:2015xka,Bertone:2019irm,Braaten:2019knj,OHare:2020wah}.
+For example, using a fundamental discrete symmetry, two-axion models have been constructed where the QCD axion solves the strong-CP problem, and an ultralight axion provides the dominant form of dark matter~\cite{Kim:2015yna}.

 Other light bosons, such as familions~\cite{Wilczek:1982rv} and Majorons~\cite{Chikashige1981265}, emerge from the spontaneous breaking of the family and lepton-number symmetries, respectively.
 A common characteristic of these light bosons is that their coupling to Standard-Model particles is suppressed by the energy scale that characterizes the symmetry breaking, so that it is extremely challenging to detect these fields in the laboratory.
 Thus, massive BHs are probably the best candidates to investigate the putative effects of light bosons in a range which is complementary to searches using cosmological observations~\cite{Hlozek:2014lca}.